Kundalini yoga consists of different breathing techniques, repetitive movements, meditation, spiritual practice, and self-development. The ancient...

 In Light on Yoga, Iyengar outlines yoga as a modern form of exercise, which is why it is referred to as the “modern yoga bible.”
 The book contains roughly 600 photographs featuring about 200 yoga asanas.

 Yoga Sutras by Patanjali (Date unknown; likely between 500 BCE and 400 CE)

 This practical book, written many hundreds of years ago, is a spiritual guide to the practice of yoga.
-It was penned by the Indian sage Patanjali and contains 195 aphorisms or sutras within four chapters.
+It was written by the Indian sage Patanjali and contained 195 aphorisms or sutras within four chapters.

-A plethora of wonderful yoga quotes can be found in books, yoga instructional materials, and directly from yogis themselves.
+Many yoga quotes can be found in books, instructional materials, and from yogis.
 Here are several to light your journey: